c0c0n3/ome-smuggler/docs.src/content/design/high-level/process-view.md

 Distribution
 ------------
-We said already the HornetQ server is embedded into Smuggler.
+We said already the Artemis server is embedded into Smuggler.
 Anyway, in principle it doesn't need to be that way.
-Queues can be split across machines in many ways for e.g. performance, backup, or increased availability---have a look at the HornetQ manual Smuggler only relies on the abstract notion of an asynchronous communication channel and the implementation makes no assumptions about the HornetQ consumer and producer being in the same process; also, message data is serialised to JSON.
+Queues can be split across machines in many ways for e.g. performance, backup, or increased availability---have a look at the Artemis manual.
+Smuggler only relies on the abstract notion of an asynchronous communication channel and the implementation makes no assumptions about the Artemis consumer and producer being in the same process; also, message data is serialised to JSON.
 In fact, the design already caters for adding a distribution boundary some day: the *REST Controllers* would be in one process and the *services* in another, with